 Despite having consistently demonstrated that the job is too big for them, we reelected members of Congress overwhelmingly.
 The legislative accomplishments of Congressman Bishop have yet to be discovered after all these years, but we sent him back with 80 percent of the vote.

 This was a year of abnormal weather.
 There was no snow to speak of.
 Sundance didn't bring snow.
 The Ute Indians couldn't bring snow.
 The National Weather Service kept predicting snow that never came.
 Ski season was terrible.
 The redwing blackbirds showed up at my house a month early in the spring.

 Summer hit, only to be interrupted with a hard freeze in June.
 That wrecked the first hay crop.
 It was hotter than blazes in July, and that caused the second hay crop to blossom and quit growing.
 It was a summer marked by dry rivers, withered crops, and forest fires too close for comfort.
 Guests of the St. Regis were evacuated for a 5-star night on the gym floor.
 The wind shifted and they were spared.
-The raspberries came on a full month later than normal, just in time to freeze in September.

 We sort of noted the 10th anniversary of the Winter Olympics.
 It had the feel of an obligation rather than celebration.
 The lame effort of marking the anniversary was proof positive that once the circus has left town, it's over.
 There are serious discussions about trying to bring the Olympics back, and anybody who experienced it, even a skeptic like me, has to think it's worth pursuing.